 Use your contract, take the legal route.

 What happens after legal routes are exhausted?
 What happens if you work in smaller numbers like $500 which might be everything to you but nothing to the client?
 There are very few legal recourses for smaller players.
+Not everyone can afford the legal route.

 I do understand your point.
 But when the client is unprofessional by not paying their bills, it doesn't mean we should then drop to being unprofessional by posting their details on a site like this.